wwarby/walker/README.md

 - Venu
 - vivoactive 3 / 3 Music / 3 Music LTE / 4 / 4S

-*Note: Only tested in on a real fenix 5X in the field, all other watches tested only in the SDK device simulator.*
+*Note: Only tested in on a real fenix 5X and Forerunner 235 in the field, all other watches tested only in the SDK device simulator.*

 <a name="languages"></a>
 ## Supported Languages